alpersad/LolTomes/README.md

 When an item with this enchantment strikes an enemy, the trident pulls the enemy towards the player character.

 Can be applied to: Trident

-## Enchantments in Development

-### Cassiopeia
-The user stuns a target who makes eye contact with the user.

-Can be applied to: Helmet